Monthly Plumbing Tasks Every Homeowner Should Do

 Clean Your Drains

 Pour a mixture of hot water, baking soda, and vinegar down sinks, showers, and tubs monthly.
 Let it sit for 15 minutes, then flush with hot water.
 Clean strainer covers to remove hair and debris buildup.
 This simple habit prevents the slow clogs that eventually turn into full backups.
+For a deeper dive into what not to do, review the common plumbing mistakes most homeowners make.

 Exercise Shut-Off Valves

 Operate the shut-off valves under your toilets, sinks, washing machine, and dishwasher once a month.
-Valves that are never turned can seize up over time — the last thing you want during a plumbing emergency is a valve that won't budge.
+Valves that are never turned can seize up over time.
+The last thing you want during a plumbing emergency is a valve that won't budge.
 Learn more about handling plumbing emergencies before they escalate.

-Quarterly & Semi-Annual Plumbing Maintenance
+Quarterly and Semi-Annual Plumbing Maintenance

 Some tasks don't need to happen every month, but skipping them entirely is how small problems become expensive disasters.
 Build these into your routine every 3-6 months.